Tan-JunWei/SANS-401.1/SANS SEC401.1 Module 2 - Defensible Network Infrastructure/Networks Under Attack/Attacks against Switches.md

 		- The attacker, on behalf of the victim, will forward the traffic to the actual default router, resulting in a completed communication (and a successful MiTM position).
 There are better ways for an attacker to achieve a MiTM, but this attack demonstrates the risk of DHCP manipulation.

 	- STP Manipulation
+		- STP (Spanning Tree Protocol) manipulation attacks are related, in part, to the CDP attack described above.
+		- As part of the CDP conversation, it was highlighted that switches need to understand how they are connected to one another themselves.
+This is important because switch loops may occur if the switches are not connected properly, causing **traffic to loop in a circle**.
+		- One of the responsibilities of STP is to ensure that switch loops do not occur (prevention of switch loops).
+		- STP, like CDP, is plaintext (readable and observable).
+An attacker, with sufficient access to the network, might be able to impersonate STP communication and manipulate it to their advantage.
+If successful, the result will be switch reconfiguration.
+		- Such manipulation could be performed in an effort to cause a switch loop, resulting in a DoS, or to intentionally reconfigure switches to facilitate a MiTM capability.
+		- STP can be configured to help prevent unintentional manipulation, and just like CDP, STP should be available only to management interfaces (not the network overall).

 	- VLAN Hopping
+		- [[Virtual Local Area Network (VLAN)|VLAN]] (Virtual Local Area Network) is a concept of network segmentation.
+		- Switches connect devices together, to form a network, in the spirit of all devices being equally accessible for device-to-device communication.
+This, however, assumes that our devices are of all of the same trust level, which they are not.
+		- A model of intrinsic trust will allow an adversary to more easily pivot across the devices of a network.
+		- Network segmentation is a method of enforcing the concept that devices should not be allowed to communicate with one another simply by the nature of being connected.
+Network segmentation, such as in the form of a VLAN, makes the life of an adversary initially more difficult and is why an adversary may attempt a VLAN hopping attack.
+		- In the formation of a VLAN hopping attack, an attacker will manipulate the characteristics of network packets in a such a way that a switch will allow an attacker to 'hop' from one VLAN to another in a way that would otherwise be prohibited.
 See also:
 [[Switch vs Router]]
 [[Attacks against Routers]]